matveynator/netchan/README.md

 }
 ```

-If cancellation is all that is needed, closing the request side is enough.
+If cancellation is all that is needed in this convention, closing the request side is enough.
 A receive from a closed channel becomes immediately selectable, so the worker can stop and return to the pool.

-The model is deliberately binary:
+For this pattern, keeping the shape simple is useful:

 ```text
 Fire-and-Forget: